benzman81/homebridge-http-webhooks/README.md

 * Lock Physical Controls (DISABLED=0 / ENABLED=1): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&lockstate=0 (or 1)` (To use this feature, "enableLockPhysicalControls" in confing must be set to true.)
 * Target Fan State (MANUAL=0 / AUTO=1): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&targetState=0 (or 1)`(To use this feature, "enableTargetStateControls" in confing must be set to true.)

+## Valves
+For valves/faucets you can trigger a url of any system for switching the valve on or off.

 # Configuration
 Example config.json: